dynport/urknall/content/docs/quickstart.md

 This will install [git](http://git-scm.org), install the bundle gem, checkout the documentation repository, install all the gems and finally compile the pages.
-Please note that some commands are executed as user `ubuntu`.
-The rendered pages will be available in `/home/ubuntu/docs/output` so lets finally define this directory as root of nginx.
+Please note that some commands are executed as user `ubuntu` (just for the sake of showing the feature).
+The rendered pages will be available in `/home/ubuntu/docs/output` so the only task remaining is configuring this directory as root of the nginx server.

 ~~~ golang
 p.AddCommands("nginx.conf",